译自http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html

 所有的缩进都是有意义的,缩进级别必须一致。例如,缩进是块引用的唯一标记:

+This is a top-level paragraph.
 This paragraph belongs to a first-level block quote.
+Paragraph 2 of the first-level block quote.

 Multiple levels of indentation within a block quote will result in more complex structures: